How can I obtain an application for admission to the undergraduate faculties of Chuo University?

 1) Letter of Acceptance

 *Official stamp on the application materials by the Embassy of Japan is necessary.

-Syllabus and teaching staffs can be seen on the following web site at:
+Syllabus and teaching staff can be seen on the following website:

 (The information can be provided in Japanese only.)

 Does Chuo University have dormitories for international students?

 International Residence Chuo (IRC) on the Tama Campus and Seiseki International Residence, about 8-minute walk from Seiseki Sakuragaoka Station on the Keio line.
 Undergraduate students, graduate students, international exchange students, and research students enrolled at Chuo can live in the IRC and the Seiseki International Residence (Distance-learning division students and non-degree students are not acceptable).

 IRC accepts applications twice a year (April enrollment and September enrollment) at the International Center.